boshtannik/embedded-nano-mesh/README.md

 ## Goal

 The goal of this project is to create easy to use, mesh like, data transferring protocol using cheap and simple components.
 This protocol allows you to build a reliable and easy-to-use mesh-like network for various applications, such as:
 - Home automation
 - Remote control
 - Remote monitoring (telemetry)
-- Decentralized message transfering
+- Decentralized messaging

 While initially designed for Atmega328p chips, the code is tied to this platform but can be forked and ported to other platforms.

 ## Status

-The code is designed to utilize UART rx/tx pins of your MCU and has been tested with popular radio modules like JDY-40, JDY-41, SV-610, HC-11, HC-12, LC12S, and GT-38.
-The following functionalities have been tested and verified:
+The code is designed to utilize UART rx/tx pins of your MCU and has been tested with popular radio modules JDY-40.
+The code potentially can use radio modules with similar UART interface, that devices, such as:
+- JDY-41
+- SV-610
+- HC-11
+- HC-12
+- LC12S
+- GT-38

+The following functionalities of protocol have been tested and verified:
 - Sending data
 - Receiving data
 - Broadcasting